osamuaoki/imediff/README.md

 Manpages need to be updated from XML files with "make" first in doc/ directory when you edit it.

-### updating PO

-Tutorial contents should be within 76 chars/line to fit in console.

-Update PO with:

-    $ ./setup.py build_i18n -m

-If anyone wants more contents to be translated such as manpage and tutorial, adding po4a may be a good idea.
-For now, let's keep it minimal.

 ### testing code